 Humans talking with a robot can be sometimes annoying.
 To reduce friction, we always recommend adding some human behavior.
 In this case, you can fake a human typing on the keyboard.

 Fully guided video about Facebook autoresponder

 Bonus tip: Make it multilingual

-The more your personalize your experience, the better it is.
+The more you personalize your experience, the better it is.

-What you have to do now is simply to create your own facebook autoresponder to build the best customers' experience.
+What you have to do now is simply to create your own facebook autoresponder to build the best customer experience.

 If you have questions, feel free to get in touch with us using the chatbox on the right, there will always be someone answering your questions ;).